What to Bring to the GRE Test

 A Warm Layer

 ETS recommends that when sitting for the GRE, you “dress so that you can adapt to any room temperature.”
 The fact is, the temperature inside many GRE test centers can be pretty “brisk,” so you’re going to want an extra, warm layer that you can throw on if your teeth start chattering during your exam.
 That doesn’t mean that you should attempt to bring your giant puffy coat with a thousand pockets into the testing room with you, nor are hooded layers allowed, but a sweatshirt, cardigan, or other long-sleeve layer is a good idea.

 Everyone has their own “ideal temperature,” and you have no way of controlling what the temperature at the test center will be, so do yourself a favor and don’t expect the “weather” inside the exam room to be the same as the weather outside.

-Keep in mind that your photo will be taken during the check-in process at the test center, and ETS will attach that photo to the score report sent to your selected schools, in order to confirm that you were in fact the person who sat for your exam.
+Keep in mind that your photo will be taken during the check-in process at the test center, and ETS will attach that photo to the score report sent to your selected schools to confirm that you were in fact the person who sat for your exam.
 So, while you certainly want to dress for comfort on test day, you probably don’t want to look like you just rolled out of bed.

 TTP PRO TIP: